muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

 Twitter bans political ads.
 That is their prerogative.

-Fine.
-Allowing ads not filtering, or no ads, both are fine.
+Allowing ads and not filtering, or no ads.

 *2019-10-31 9:34:16*